Dilendra Prasad Badu

 Dilendra Prasad Badu is a Nepalese politician who has served as the Minister for Law, Justice and Parliamentary Affairs of Nepal since 2021.
-Elected through proportional election system, he is currently serving as a Member of Parliament in the House of Representatives, Nepal from Darchula and he is currently in its Parliamentary Committee for State Affairs and Good Governance.
-Before this, he was elected to the Pratinidhi Sabha in the 1999 election on behalf of the Nepali Congress.
+Elected through a proportional election system, he is currently serving as a Member of Parliament in the Nepali House of Representatives from Darchula and he is currently in its Parliamentary Committee for State Affairs and Good Governance.
+He was previously elected to the Pratinidhi Sabha in the 1999 election on behalf of the Nepali Congress.

-D. P. Badu is member of central working committee for Nepali Congress since 2003, 2 tenure as appointed and 2 tenure elected.
+D. P. Badu has been a member of the central working committee for Nepali Congress since 2003, having been appointed for 2 tenure and elected for another 2 tenures.
 He also served as spokesperson of the party from 2010 to 2016.
-He has been Member of Parliament for times and minister for 3 times so far.
+He has been Member of Parliament four times and minister thrice so far.

 He started active politics in 1989, as a secretary of Nepali Congress, District Committee, Darchula.
 Before coming into active politics, he worked as a teacher in secondary school of Darchula (1977-1979), and as a faculty member and campus chief for Mahendra Multiple Campus, Nepalgunj, Banke, Tribhuvan University (1981-1990).

 In the 2022 Nepalese general election, he was elected as the member of the 2nd Federal Parliament of Nepal.